mudskee/cs410-assignment2/README.md

 While there were particle effects already in the orginal tutorial, more were added
 as a green particle effect added to one of the paintings and under the beds for a spooky effect.

+### Custom Gameplay Effects
+All of the gameplay effects are on their separate branches at the moment, we are working on merging them.